HeronErin/BD-P3600/README.md

 Replace `sda` with whatever device file it gives you, its not always `sda`!

-Now to view what partitions exits cat out `/proc/mtd`
+Now to view what partitions exits, cat out `/proc/mtd`
 ```
 # cat /proc/mtd
 dev:    size   erasesize  name